LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BotTemplates/MavenConcierge.md

 indicator: both
 ---

-The Maven Concierge Bot template in a Bot template in Conversation builder that comes pre-wired with integration to Maven AI Powered Routing and Context warehouse enabling you to setup and build personalized consumer journeys easily.
+The Maven Concierge Bot template in a Bot template in Conversation builder that comes pre-wired with integration to Maven Dynamic Routing and Context warehouse enabling you to setup and build personalized consumer journeys easily.

 The following example flow can happen with this template: